2025 Tennessee State Tigers football team

-The 2025 Tennessee State Tigers football team represent Tennessee State University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
-They are led by first year head coach Reggie Barlow.
-The Tigers play their home games at Nissan Stadium in Nashville, Tennessee.
+The 2025 Tennessee State Tigers football team represented Tennessee State University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
+They were led by first year head coach Reggie Barlow.
+The Tigers played their home games at Nissan Stadium in Nashville, Tennessee.

 Offseason

 Preseason poll

 The Big South-OVC Conference released their preseason poll on July 16, 2025.
 The Tigers were picked to finish eight in the conference.